magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 [^1]: Nature here refers to all things, mental and physical, not just
     trees, animals etc.

-[^2]: is traditionally translated as attachment to rites and rituals.
+[^2]: *Sīlabbata parāmāsa* is traditionally translated as attachment to
+    rites and rituals.
 Here the Venerable Ajahn relates it, along with doubt, specifically to the body.
-These three things, , , and , are the first three of ten ‘fetters’ which are given up on the first glimpse of Enlightenment, known as ‘’.
+These three things, *sakkāya-diṭṭhi*, *vicikicchā*, and *sīlabbata parāmāsa*, are the first three of ten ‘fetters’ which are given up on the first glimpse of Enlightenment, known as ‘Stream Entry’.
 At full Enlightenment all ten ‘fetters’ are transcended.

 [^3]: A junior monk is expected to take ‘dependence’, that is, he lives
     under the guidance of a senior monk, for at least five years.